Azure/SaaS-Private-Connectivity/docs/tutorial/part1.md

 When you develop a Function app locally, you must maintain local copies of these values in the _local.settings.json_ project file (see https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=linux%2Ccsharp%2Cbash#local-settings-file).

+You can use either the portal or the azure cli to update Function app settings.

+### Using Azure portal

 In order to edit your Function app settings, go to the _Configuration_ blade of your Function app in the portal and then to _Application Settings_ (see https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings?tabs=portal#get-started-in-the-azure-portal).
 You will see some values there by default, such as the *APPINSIGHTS_INSTRUMENTATIONKEY*.

 To edit, click on _Advanced Edit_ and this will allow you to edit them as a JSON file.
 Alternatively click on _New Application Setting_ which will allow you to add one by one.